0x77dev/index/content/2.blog/ros-devenv.md

 ### "What About Performance?"

-The Nix approach actually improves performance compared to Docker-based solutions.
-Since packages run natively (not in a container), there's no virtualization overhead.
+The Nix approach improves performance compared to Docker-based solutions.
+Since packages run natively (not in a container), there's no container runtime overhead.
 The powerful caching system means you rarely rebuild dependencies, making your workflow faster.

 ### "Can I Still Use My Favorite IDE/Tools?"